leanprover-community/mathzoo/README.md

 - be in its own file
 - start with a `-- #mathlib YYYY-MM-DD <commit>` comment indicating a commit against which the file will build
+- include a description of where the problem came from (if not implied by filename)
 - only import files from mathlib
 - be `sorry`-free
 - be `example`-free